Danny-Engelman/ITpings/README.md

 ### MQTT Front-End

-A Front-End build using MQTT gives immediate responses.
+A Front-End build using MQTT gives immediate responses (but again requires authentication for **every** device)

 ITpings uses traditional short-polling, so has some latency. (see more below)
+It does not require any authentication for devices, so any device/application configured to use the HTTP Integration can send data.

 ## Use ITpings HTTP Integration and Dashboard in (under) 5 minutes